minitest/minitest/README.txt

 Given that you'd like to test the following class:

   class Meme
     def i_can_has_cheezburger?
       "OHAI!"
     end

     def does_it_blend?
       "YES!"
     end
   end

 === Unit tests

   require 'minitest/unit'
   MiniTest::Unit.autorun

   class TestMeme < MiniTest::Unit::TestCase
     def setup
       @meme = Meme.new
     end

     def test_that_kitty_can_eat
       assert_equal "OHAI!", @meme.i_can_has_cheezburger?
     end

     def test_that_it_doesnt_not_blend
       refute_match /^no/i, @meme.does_it_blend?
     end
   end

 === Specs

   require 'minitest/spec'
   MiniTest::Unit.autorun

   describe Meme do
     before do
       @meme = Meme.new
     end

     describe "when asked about cheeseburgers" do
       it "should respond positively" do
         @meme.i_can_has_cheezburger?.must_equal "OHAI!"
       end
     end

     describe "when asked about blending possibilities" do it "won't say no" do
         @meme.does_it_blend?.wont_match /^no/i
       end
     end
   end

+=== Benchmarks

+Add benchmarks to your regular unit tests.
+If the unit tests fail, the benchmarks won't run.

+  # optionally run benchmarks, good for CI-only work!
+  require 'minitest/benchmark' if ENV["BENCH"]

+  class TestMeme < MiniTest::Unit::TestCase
+    # defaults run to 1..10_000 by powers of 10
+    def bench_my_algorithm
+      assert_performance_linear 0.9999 do |n|
+        100.times do
+          @obj.my_algorithm(n)
+        end
+      end
+    end
+  end

+Or add them to your specs.
+If you make benchmarks optional, you'll need to wrap your benchmarks in a conditional since the methods won't be defined.

+  describe Meme do
+    if ENV["BENCH"] then
+      bench_performance_linear "my_algorithm", 0.9999 do |n|
+        100.times do
+          @obj.my_algorithm(n)
+        end
+      end
+    end
+  end

+outputs something like:

+  # Running benchmarks:

+  TestBlah	100	1000	10000
+  bench_my_algorithm	 0.006167	 0.079279	 0.786993
+  bench_other_algorithm	 0.061679	 0.792797	 7.869932

+Output is tab-delimited to make it easy to paste into a spreadsheet.

 === Mocks

   class MemeAsker
     def initialize(meme)
       @meme = meme
     end

     def ask(question)
       method = question.tr(" ","_") + "?"
       @meme.send(method)
     end
   end

-    require 'minitest/spec'
-    require 'minitest/mock'
+  require 'minitest/autorun'
-    MiniTest::Unit.autorun

   describe MemeAsker do
     before do
       @meme = MiniTest::Mock.new
       @meme_asker = MemeAsker.new @meme
     end

     describe "#ask" do
       describe "when passed an unpunctuated question" do it "should invoke the appropriate predicate method on the meme" do
           @meme.expect :does_it_blend?, :return_value
           @meme_asker.ask "does it blend"
           @meme.verify
         end
       end
     end
   end

 == REQUIREMENTS:

-+ Ruby 1.8, maybe even 1.6 or lower.
+* Ruby 1.8, maybe even 1.6 or lower.
 No magic is involved.

 == INSTALL:

+On 1.9, you already have it.
+To get newer candy you can still install the gem, but you'll need to activate the gem explicitly to use it.

-+ sudo gem install minitest
+  sudo gem install minitest

 == LICENSE: